 Awarded a third AA Rosette at the end of 2017 – the only restaurant in Hertfordshire to have this prestigious honour – THOMPSON St Albans has always held an impressive score in the Good Food Guide.
 We are proud to say we have won a collection of other local awards including Best Restaurant for a Special Occasion in the Herts Food & Drink Awards, Best Restaurant and Best Chef award in the Hertfordshire Life Food & Drink awards, St Albans Chamber of Commerce Best Restaurant and Corporate and Social Responsibility Award, in recognition of the money we have raised for charities, local schools and sports clubs, OA Rugby and the St Albans Under 10’s Football Club.

 Phil loves to create and teach classic dishes, inspiring all the chefs in the kitchen to develop menus and cooking techniques.
-At heart, his approach at THOMPSON St Albans is to offer high-quality ingredients presented beautifully in each dish, carefully combining flavours while adding his own flare and modern twist.
+At heart, his approach at THOMPSON St Albans is to offer high-quality ingredients presented beautifully in each dish, carefully combining flavours while adding his own flair and modern twist.
 Food is sourced fresh from his father-in-law’s allotment, as well as other local suppliers.
-Find out more about Phil Thompson’s approach to food, by perusing the menus page.
+Find out more about Phil Thompson’s approach to food by perusing the menus page.